Responses to infractions vary, but we expect students to understand that they are accountable for their actions.

 - Assignment of Friday restrictions

-If a student feels that the disciplinary process was procedurally flawed or that new and salient information has come to light, then he or she may ask the Dean of Students or Academic Dean to initiate an appeal.
-If the Head of School agrees, then a Disciplinary Appeal Committee will be convened.
-The Disciplinary Appeal Committee is composed of four faculty members, four seniors, the student’s advisor, and the Dean of Students (or Academic Dean in the case of an academic honor hearing).
-The appeal procedure is the same for both Discipline Committee and Academic Honor Committee hearings, and the Dean of Students or Academic Dean, respectively, determines the school’s response based on the committee’s recommendation.
+If students feel that the disciplinary process was procedurally flawed or that new and salient information has come to light, they may ask the Assistant Head of School for Student Life to initiate an appeal.
+If one is granted, the Discipline Appeal Committee will be convened.
+That committee is composed of four faculty DC/AHC members, four senior student DC/AHC members, the student’s advisor and the Assistant Head of School for Student Life, who chairs the hearing.
+The appeal procedure is the same for both Discipline Committee and Academic Honor Committee hearings, and the Assistant Head of School for Student Life determines the school’s response based on the Committee’s recommendation.

 Head of School Discretion

-At any time, the Head of School may respond to inappropriate behavior by immediately dismissing a student or by imposing a lesser disciplinary response.
+At any time, the Head of School—in consultation with the Assistant Head of School for Student Life—may respond to inappropriate behavior by immediately dismissing a student or by imposing a lesser disciplinary response.